magicbell/magicbell-swift/README.md

 #### Extend your own user object

-This approach is useful if you have a user object accross your app.
+This approach is helpful if you have a user object accross your app.
 MagicBell will guarantee the `User` instance for a given email/externalId is unique, and you only need to provide access to the instance.
 For example:

 ```swift